A Student/Resident Guide To Research

 Identifying research mentors:

-Approach attendings, residents, and students.
+First of all you should approach attendings, residents, and students.
 Ask if there are any ongoing or projects in the department.
-If you identify something that peaks your interest, offer to assist in any way!
+If you identify something that piques your interest, offer to assist in any way!
 Offer to carry out a literature or chart review.
 Attendings and residents are busy, so help them with the work that no one wants to do.
 The more you do, the higher up on the author list you will be.
 Make sure you show initiative and interest!

 Although clinical research in your dedicated field might help you more as an applicant, any well-conducted research can be a great interview discussion topic, as long as you can speak intelligently about it.

 Research takes time and patience:

 What many don’t realize is that conducting research takes time, and that manuscript preparation and submission can take equally long.
 When you read a newly published paper, often the presented data is up to a year or two old.
 In many cases, a you need to submit a publication to several journals before being accepted.
 Especially true, if an author is seeking publication in a high-impact journal.
 My advice: start your research early.
 Students should seek out research from the first day of medical school, and residents should look for research during the intern year (if they can find the time!).
 Not to say that you cannot accomplish research in a short timeframe.
 However, you must be realistic about your goals and recognize that you cannot completed all projects if you are limited on time (i.e., close to residency or fellowship applications).